An in-depth report on the health risks of smoking and how to quit.

 - Change your daily schedule, particularly eating times, as much as possible.
 Eat at different times of the day or eat many small meals instead of three large ones.
 Sit in a different chair or even a different room while you eat.

 - If you smoke after eating, find other ways to end a meal.
-Play a tape or CD, eat a piece of fruit, get up and make a phone call, or take a walk (a good distraction that burns calories as well).
+Play music, eat a piece of fruit, get up and make a phone call, or take a walk (a good distraction that burns calories as well).
 If you normally have a cigarette with coffee, drink tea instead or use a different cup.

 - Substitute oral habits by eating celery, chewing sugarless gum, or sucking on a cinnamon stick.